Outlier622/Document-Q-A/README.md

 Assistant mode can use:

-Document retrieval
-Conversation history
-General model knowledge
-Document + general knowledge
-Google Search
-Document + Google Search
+Document retrievalConversation historyGeneral model knowledgeDocument + general knowledgeGoogle SearchDocument + Google Search

 A PDF is optional in this mode.